lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 `sudo dnf install libavcodec-freeworld`

 Source: [Fedora project](https://fedoraproject.org/wiki/Firefox_Hardware_acceleration#Configure_VA-API_Video_decoding_on_Intel)

 ## How does it run?
 It took me several days to find all the tiny things preventing this laptop from running well.
 I would say that the performance is acceptable.
 The thing which stands out is the 2,5k screen and decent speakers in a laptop with a nice build quality, for - nowadays - a very affordable price.
-But GNOME looses some frames here and there.
+But GNOME looses some frames here and there and Youtube is limited to 1080p with H.264.

 ### Power consumption
 - Office work and writing text - around 9W